RanaRanvijaySingh/RangeSeekBar/README.md

         custom:thumb_image="@drawable/ic_slider"
         custom:thumb_image_max="@drawable/ic_slider"/>
 ```
-Now to get the call back in your java code, you have `OnClickSegmentButton` interface.
+Now to get the call back in your java code, you have `OnRangeChangeListener` interface.
 You need to implement this interface in your class.
-**OnClickSegmentButton** interface provides one function `onButtonSelected`.
+**OnRangeChangeListener** interface provides one function `setRangeChangeListener`.
 The Parameters are
          * view - View object       : Individual button that you have clicked.
+         * minPosition - double     : Position of the min-thumb.
-         * position - int           : Position of the button in the segment that is clicked.
+         * maxPosition - double     : Position of the max-thumb.

 ```